The Food Guide to Atiu: Places to Eat & Food Tours© CookIslandsPocketGuide.com

 About The Best Places to Eat on Atiu

-Atiu might not have the selection of eateries that Rarotonga and Aitutaki boasts, but what you’ll find instead are much more intimate dining experiences and opportunities to try much more traditional cuisine.
+Atiu might not have the selection of eateries that Rarotonga and Aitutaki boast, but what you’ll find instead are much more intimate dining experiences and opportunities to try much more traditional cuisine.

-One of the cheapest options when it comes to meals on Atiu is the island takeaway/convenience store/fuel station/vehicle rental depot, Super Brown.
+One of the most affordable options for meals on Atiu is the island’s convenience store, which also serves as a fuel station and vehicle rental depot, known as Super Brown.
 They serve up takeaway burgers, toasted sandwiches and fish & chips for an affordable price.
-Opening hours are from Monday to Saturday, 6am to 10pm.
+Opening hours are from Monday to Saturday, 6 am to 10 pm.

 About the Best “Bars” on Atiu